A planning permit is required to subdivide land in a BMO.

 Subdivision design is an important way to enhance a future community’s resilience to bushfire and to ensure that new lots provide appropriate bushfire protection.

-Speak to your local council if your proposal involves more than subdivision, such as a land use zoning change, as other requirements may apply.
+Speak to your local council if your subdivision proposal involves land use zoning change, as other requirements may apply.

 Planning permit application

-There are requirements to meet so that council can assess how a proposed subdivision responds to bushfire and applies bushfire protection measures to reduce risk.
+An application for the subdivision of land should demonstrate that the proposal responds to bushfire and applies bushfire protection measures to reduce risk.

 What do I need to consider?